andydlindsay/lectures/w05d03/README.md

 # W05D03 SQL from our Apps

 ### To Do
-- [ ] Create a database and query it using `psql` terminal
+- [ ] Create a database
-- [ ] Perform `BREAD` actions on database from command line
+- [ ] Perform `BREAD` actions on database via command line app
-- [ ] Demonstrate a SQL Injection attack
+- [ ] Demonstrate an SQL Injection attack
 - [ ] Serve database content to the browser
-- [ ] Protecting your secrets with Environment Variables
+- [ ] Protecting secrets with Environment Variables

 ### node-postgres